violentmonkey/violentmonkey/.github/ISSUE_TEMPLATE.md

 ### What is the actual result?

-### What is the result in the [upcoming release](https://github.com/violentmonkey/violentmonkey/releases)?
-WARNING!
+### What is the result in the [upcoming release](https://github.com/violentmonkey/violentmonkey/releases)?<br>WARNING!
 Do an export in settings before testing!

 <!--
 If this is a bug report, please also provide logs in the console.